trucy/potatodown/README.md

 ![Potatoes of Peru](http://forrked.com/potatoes-peru.png)
 **Photo credit:** [Eric Miraglia](http://www.flickr.com/photos/equanimity/4801336468/)

 The potato is a starchy, tuberous crop from the perennial _Solanum tuberosum_ of the Solanaceae family (also known as the nightshades).
 The word may refer to the plant itself as well as the edible tuber.

-In the region of the Andes, there are some other closely related cultivated potato species.
-Potatoes were introduced outside the Andes region four centuries ago, and have become an integral part of much of the world's cuisine.
+>In the region of the Andes, there are some other closely related cultivated potato species.
+>>Potatoes were introduced outside the Andes region four centuries ago, and have become an integral part of much of the world's cuisine.
 It is the world's fourth-largest food crop, following rice, wheat and maize.

->Long-term storage of potatoes requires specialised care in cold warehouses.
->>Wild potato species occur throughout the Americas, from the United States to southern Chile.
+>>>Wild potato species occur throughout the Americas, from the United States to southern Chile.
 The potato was originally believed to have been domesticated independently in multiple locations, but later genetic testing of the wide variety of cultivars and wild species proved a single origin for potatoes in the area of present-day southern Peru and extreme northwestern Bolivia (from a species in the Solanum brevicaule complex), where they were domesticated 7,000–10,000 years ago.

 Source: [Wikipedia](http://en.wikipedia.org/wiki/Potatoes "optional title: Potatoes of Peru")

 ### h3 / Potato production and nutrition [lists, horizontal rules, tables]

-Count Potatoes
+**Count Potatoes**

 1. Potato
 2. Potatoes